 Is your head always in the clouds?
 Have you seen all the attractions for aviation enthusiasts or perhaps a trainspotter?
 Don't miss a visit to the Scottish Borders along the Waverley Route - named after the novel by Sir Walter Scott.

-I'm a flora and fauna fanatic, so one of the things I love to do is stroll around some of the best Scottish gardens, visiting Scotland's very own Alcatraz and visiting the beautiful lochs, such as Loch Tay.
+I'm a flora and fauna fanatic, so one of the things I love to do is stroll around some of the best Scottish gardens, visit Scotland's very own Alcatraz - Bass Rock, and visit the beautiful lochs, such as Loch Tay.